Birinder1469/BirinderSingh_Blog/_posts/2020-09-25-BigData_ProcessingUsingSpark.md

 ![](../imgs/transformations_actions.PNG)

-I hope this overview gave you better understanding of the Spark.
-In the next part we will work on a used case for better understanding of how a large dataset is partitioned and processed in Parallel.
+I hope this overview gave you better understanding of the working of Spark.
+In the next part we will work on a used case for better understanding of how a large dataset is partitioned and processed with Spark.